-A large corporation’s tap on their customers’ desires is often gained through focus groups and data crunching.
+A large corporation’s grasp of its customers’ desires is often filtered through focus groups and data crunching run by out-of-house research firms.
+Small businesses can reach out more directly and react more quickly.
 “I can ask customers what they think, invite them into product development, and speak to them transparently on Facebook as the CEO and Founder,” says Jane Park, CEO of Julep, a brand known for its use of crowdsourcing and social feedback to create new makeup and skincare products.
 “Whether it’s brainstorming, celebration or an apology, I learn so much from talking with our customers girlfriend to girlfriend.”

 3. Niche products